shenweiss/ez-detect/README.md

 - The preprocessing function was improved to better deal with mixed referential and bipolar data and improve processing time.
 - improved processing time of function to delete short duration < 3 cycle events

-v1.0.2 Bug fix
+v1.0.2 Patch - 10/22
 -------------------------
-In the EDF2TRC conversion the polarity of the signal was reversed.
-This is now corrected in the IOTRC functions.
-We apologize for this error.
+In the trcread and trcwrite conversion the polarity of the signal was reversed (twice).
+If you installed and analyzed iEEG or LFP with this software prior to the v1.0.2 your analysis is not erroneous.
+The problem was the iEEG/LFP being displayed in Brain Quick with reverse polarity.
+This latest patch corrects this error.
+Please be mindful of using the trcread and trcwrite functions in other applications with respect to polarity.
+The trcwrite function has been modified, but the trcread that is build on MNE has not and rather the polarity is corrected in the HFO detector Python script.
 Benchmarks
 -------------------
 - A 10 minute block of data will require between 25-120 minutes, if analyzed in referential mode.
 The actual time depends on the number of channels and the number of HFOs detected.